 - Please explain why you choose to address this issue.
 Please also explain why it matters.
 (30 points)

 - What fundamental principles of mathematics, science or engineering were used to develop and evaluate your initial concepts?
 (20 points)

 - What new skill(s) did you have to learn in order to complete your research?
 (20 points)

 - What challenges did you face in completing this project?
 How did you overcome them?
 (30 points)

 In answering these questions, be sure to address the technical AND personal aspects of your work.
 Tell us how your values, interests and perspectives affected your decision to pursue your research and how your research work has affected those same values, interests, and perspectives.

-If you are selected as a finalist, you will have the opportunity to meet briefly with the Kulwicki judges during Round One of the in-person event.
+If you are selected as a finalist, you will have the opportunity to meet briefly with the Michael Krauski Memorial Award judges during the in-person event.

 Contact Michelle Boehm at firstname.lastname@example.org or 414-251-7476.